Mike Hawkins (musician)

-Mikkel Kauczki Cox (born 22 May 1991), known professionally as Mike Hawkins, is a Danish musician, DJ and record producer.
+Mikkel Kauczki Cox (born May 22, 1991), known professionally as Mike Hawkins, is a Danish musician, DJ and record producer.

-Hawkins has played with a number of other well-known DJs, including Trentemøller, Sébastien Léger, Ferry Corsten and Marcus Schössow.
-He has gained support in his releases from Sander van Doorn (whose label, Doorn Records, he has also published on), Ferry Corsten, Faithless, Erick Morillo, Fedde le Grand, Abel Ramos and others.
+Hawkins has played with a number of other well-known DJs, including Trentemøller, Sébastien Léger, Ferry Corsten, Marcus Schössow, among others.
+He has gained support in his releases from Sander van Doorn (whose label, Doorn Records, he has also released on), Ferry Corsten, Faithless, Erick Morillo, Fedde Le Grand, Abel Ramos and others.

 In 2010, Hawkins worked frequently with DJ Mag Top 100 DJs Marcus Schössow and Daniel Kandi.
 In 2011, he released tracks on the labels Virgin/EMI and Sony Music, among others.

-In January 2016, he announced his departure from Spinnin' Records on social networks, along with Julian Jordan.
-He joined Armada Music soon after.

-Background
+Early life

+Mikkel Kauczki Cox was born on May 22, 1991 in Aarhus, Central Jutland Region, where he was raised during his childhood.
+His mother is a singer and vocal coach, and his father is a drummer.
+When he was 2, he began playing the drums.
+By the age of 4, his grandfather taught him how to cook.
+At the age of 7, he became interested in music when he received a cheap and aft sampler.
+He was interested in rock music and listened rock artists such as System of a Down, Linkin Park and Rammstein before he was exposed into trance music.

-Mikkel Kauczki Cox was born on 22 May 1991 in Aarhus, Denmark, where he was raised.
-In high school, Hawkins thought about creating a rock band with his friends, although the idea faded within a year.
+At the age of 13, he downloaded Sound Forge and started doing mashups of Eminem and System of a Down.
+A friend then gave him Fruity Loops and he started using it.
+At the age of 14, he thought about forming a rock band with his friends, although the idea faded within a year.
 After pursuing different studies, he returned to music.
+He started his career making techno music under the stage name "Eurohawk", but changed it to "Mike Hawkins" in 2008, under which he since then began making mainly house music.

+He uses Logic Pro as his digital audio workstation.
+Previously, he used FL Studio.